 It is important to note that this verse is primarily in a historical and not a didactic text.
 History is descriptive, the reference is to a historical situation at a particular time.
 However, didactic literature is prescriptive or definitive.
 For example, Paul wrote his epistles to teach doctrine.
 Doctrine is where we must build our theology.

 Much false doctrine arises from the book of Acts because of misunderstanding the book as narrative and not doctrine.
 This misinterpretation is an issue of understanding the nature of the literature of Acts.
-Acts is a historical account, not a doctrine dissertation, which sets forth doctrine in a form arrangement.
-Epistles are didactic, whereas Acts is descriptive.
+Acts is a historical account and not a doctrinal dissertation, which sets forth doctrine in a form arrangement.
+Epistles are didactic whereas Acts is descriptive.

 With this said, there are didactic statements in Acts, but the argument of the book is not primarily doctrinal.
-In the epistles, the argument of an entire book, such as in John or Romans overwhelmingly doctrine.
+In the Epistles, the argument of an entire book, such as in John or Romans, is overwhelmingly doctrine.
 Denial of Acts as prescriptive does not affirm that Acts does not teach any doctrine, but only that doctrine is not its primary purpose.
 These principles are what we call normative interpretations of Scripture.

 Even the Gospel of John argues a didactic point.
-John argues throughout his Gospel how a person becomes a Christian.
-He mentions “believe” in its various forms 99 times without mentioning baptism one time (including a vague reference in John 3).
-He explicitly states his purpose for writing in John 20:31 to show that belief is the only condition for salvation.
+John argued throughout his Gospel how a person becomes a Christian.
+He mentioned “believe” in its various forms 99 times without mentioning baptism one time (including a vague reference in John 3).
+He explicitly stated his purpose for writing in John 20:31 to show that belief is the only condition for salvation.